 14. "In the Palm of Your Hand" - a huge hit for vocalist Dolly Lyon in 1957 and written by Mamie Thomas, this song propelled the Popcorn fad in music (sometimes called Belgian popcorn or oldies popcorn) it is a style of music and dancing first established in Belgium in the 1970s which includes a variety of American and British recordings of pop-soul music made between the late 1950s and mid 1960s.
 Dolly Lyon is one of the most famous Popcorn singers and this tune is well known as the Popcorn anthem.

-Miles and the Fellas don't dissappoint, keeping in with a blues/ jazz sultry swing, with decadent background vocals by Zias and a forthright sax solo by Eric Schneider.
+Miles and the Fellas keep it groovy with a sultry blues swing featuring decadent background vocals by Zias and a forthright sax solo by Eric Schneider.

-16. "The Peter Gunn Theme" - This famous Manicini theme is the jazziest track on the album.
-Did you know that Mancini had lyrics written for Sarah Vaughan who recorded it in 1965?
+16. "The Peter Gunn Theme" - Did you know that Mancini had lyrics written for Sarah Vaughan who recorded This in 1965?
 Miles belts through the lyrics and is supported by a boisterous horn section featuring Eric Schneider on sax and Jack Gallager on trombone.
 The whole piece is propelled by Neal Alger on guitar and Chris Bernhardt slapping the bass - it is a perfect song to end the album, with Miles singing the groovy and period-style lyrics "So baby it's Au revoior, adios, chow chow, goodbye!"